zenml-io/zenml/docs/book/mlops_stacks/secrets_managers/overview.md

 {% endhint %}

 Note that there are two ways you can register or update your secrets.
-If you wish to do so interactively, simply passing the secret name in as an argument (as in the following example) will initiate an interactive process:
+If you wish to do so interactively, passing the secret name in as an argument (as in the following example) will initiate an interactive process:

 ```shell